 The CFBISD Advanced Academics and World Languages Department works each day to identify and serve students who demonstrate need for greater academic challenge in order to learn and grow.
 The department has been identifying and serving gifted students for over 35 years.

-The team of eight includes Dr. Kathryn Schaeffer, Olga Lawrence, Ruthe Houser, Mary Ann Condie, Stacy Carroll, Jettie Lemon, Sarah Eaton and David Hardy and has a combined 44 years of experience.
+The team of eight includes Stacy Carroll, Olga Lawrence, Ruthe Houser, Mary Ann Condie, Sarah Eaton, Michelle Wilson, Niccole Cunningham and Shay Carson.
 “We work with teachers, CFBISD staff from many departments, and parents to deliver and integrate resources and continually improve the educational experience for students,” said Dr. Schaeffer.
 “We also provide opportunities for students to learn a world language and to become more aware of the larger global community of which we are a part.”

 Department functions include leading and providing support for the following: